gardenhq/willow/README.md

 # willow

-A flexible javascript dependency injection container builder.
+A flexible javascript dependency injection container/builder.

+Currently usage is part of o.

 ## Installation